Semmle/lgtm-enterprise/LGTM-Enterprise-1.25-CodeQL-release-notes.md

 * Query "Use of insecure HostKeyCallback implementation" (`go/insecure-hostkeycallback`) is promoted from experimental status.
 This checks for insecurely omitting SSH host-key verification.
 * Query "Insecure TLS configuration" (`go/insecure-tls`) is promoted from experimental status.
 This checks for use of insecure SSL/TLS versions and cipher suites.
 * New query "Missing error check" (`go/missing-error-check`) added.
 This checks for dangerous pointer dereferences when an accompanying error value returned from a call has not been checked.
+* A bug has been fixed that caused the autobuilder to not work on repositories with a `file://` URL as `origin`.
 * The query "Unreachable statement" (`go/unreachable-statement`) now tolerates more unreachable return statements, which can often be required in Go following a function call that cannot return.
 Newly tolerated statements include `return true`, `return MyStruct{0, true}`, and any return when the return value has type `error`.
 This eliminates some nuisance results.
 * Taint tracking through `range` statements has been improved, which may cause more results from the security queries.
+* Modeling of the `archive/tar` and `archive/zip` packages has been added, which may lead to more results from the security queries.
 * The query "Open URL redirect" (`go/unvalidated-url-redirection`) now recognizes more problematic fields of `URL` objects, allowing it to flag more results.
 * The query "Clear-text logging of sensitive information" has been improved to recognize more sources of sensitive data, which may lead to more alerts.
 The query is now also more precise, which may reduce the number of false positives.
 * A bug has been fixed that could cause the analysis not to terminate in the presence of cycles through embedded struct fields.
+* A bug has been fixed that could cause the incorrect analysis of control flow around switch statements.
 * Resolution of method calls through interfaces has been improved, resulting in more precise call-graph information, which in turn may eliminate false positives from the security queries.
 * The query "Reflected cross-site scripting" has been improved to more correctly determine whether an HTML mime type will be sniffed, which should lead to more accurate results.